-Earlier this year, Bath University axed a research project, which had previously been approved, that aimed to establish a reliable baseline for desistance (detransition).
+In 2018, Bath University axed a research project, which had previously been approved, that aimed to establish a reliable baseline for desistance (detransition).
 The University withdrew its support in case it might ’cause upset’ in the ‘trans community’.
 Imagine if psychopaths demanded we stop researching psychopathy for fear of hurting their feelings!

 There might be an innate propensity towards Autogynephilia, which manifests in pre-pubertal autogynephilic arousal.
 This shows as ‘crushes’ on the self as a girl.
 Other evidence suggests that events at or around the time of puberty may have triggered the condition.
 These seem to be associated with very early masturbation and orgasmic experiences.

 In other cases, Autogynephilic men have reported a strict upbringing wherein masturbation was forcefully opposed as something that only ‘dirty little boys’ did.
 It would seem simple to conclude that the subject might have got round this opprobrium by imagining himself as a girl, rather than a boy.
 Others used plush animals and somehow this became connected to the sense of self as a girl.
 (Exactly how this mechanism works is not clear but it seems to be something like ‘masturbating using a girl’s toy makes me a girl’ — and autogynephilia does the rest.)